christopher-merry/pitch-model/README.md

 ### pitch_ball
 A value of 0 or 1 indicating if the pitch was called a ball

+### pitch_type
+Two character code used to indicate the type of pitch thrown. pitch_type_desc expands the name.

 ### hit_into_play
 A value of 0 or 1 indicating if the batter swung and put the ball in play.
 Foul balls do not count unless the foul ball is caught for an out.